Tokhtamysh–Timur war

 The Tokhtamysh–Timur war was fought from 1386 to 1395 between Tokhtamysh, the khan of the Golden Horde, and the warlord and conqueror Timur, founder of the Timurid Empire, in the areas of the Caucasus Mountains, Turkestan and Eastern Europe.
 The battle between Timur and Tokhtamysh played a key role in the decline of Mongol power over the Russian principalities.

 Background

+Timur's invasion of Golden Horde.

+In the Golden Horde, the Jochids faced succession crises, which reflected the decline of Chingissid power across Eurasia.
 In the late 1370s and early 1380s, Timur helped Tokhtamysh assume supreme power in the White Horde against Tokhtamysh's uncle Urus Khan.
+The Blue Horde, which had fallen under the control of Mamai, was also seized by Tokhtamysh.
+Mamai's power declined after his defeat following an attempt to subdue the rebellious Russian grand prince, Dmitry Donskoy, and he then suffered a military defeat at the hands of Tokhtamysh.

-After this Tokhtamysh united the White and Blue Hordes, reuniting the Golden Horde, and launched a massive military punitive campaign against the Russian principalities between 1381 and 1382, restoring Turco-Mongol (Tatar) power in Russia after the defeat in the Battle of Kulikovo.
-The Golden Horde, after a period of anarchy between the early 1360s and late 1370s, briefly reestablished itself as a dominant regional power, defeating Lithuania around 1383.
-But Tokhtamysh had territorial ambitions in Persia and Central Asia, and on account of this he turned against his old ally, Timur.
+Afterward, Tokhtamysh united the White and Blue Hordes, thereby becoming the undisputed ruler of the Golden Horde, and launched a massive military punitive campaign against the Russian principalities between 1381 and 1382, restoring Turco-Mongol (or Tatar) power in Russia after the defeat of Mamai at the Battle of Kulikovo in 1380.
+In particular, he demanded submission from Dmitry Donskoy and laid siege to Moscow in 1382.
+After Moscow was sacked, Tokhtamysh was still willing to compromise with the Russians because he could not afford constant conflict.

+The Golden Horde, after a period of anarchy between the early 1360s and late 1370s, briefly re-established itself as a dominant regional power, defeating the Grand Duchy of Lithuania around 1383.
+However, Tokhtamysh had territorial ambitions in Persia and Central Asia, and this led to conflict with Timur, who had founded the Timurid Empire in the region.